h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Loss**:  Select the loss function.
 The options are automatic, mean square, cross-entropy, Huber, or Absolute and the default value is automatic.

+- **Distribution**:  Select the distribution type from the drop-down list.
+The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.

+- **Tweedie_power**: (Only applicable if *Tweedie* is selected for **Family**) Specify the Tweedie power.
+The range is from 1 to 2.
+For a normal distribution, enter `0`.
+For Poisson distribution, enter `1`.
+For a gamma distribution, enter `2`.
+For a compound Poisson-gamma distribution, enter a value greater than 1 but less than 2.
+For more information, refer to [Tweedie distribution](https://en.wikipedia.org/wiki/Tweedie_distribution).

 - **Score_interval**: Specify the shortest time interval (in seconds) to wait between model scoring.

 - **Score\_training\_samples**: Specify the number of training set samples for scoring.
 To use all training samples, enter 0.